 Up-selling involves promoting higher-priced versions of products or services to users who have already made a purchase or signed up for a free account.
 For example, a productivity app might offer a premium version with more features and functionality than the free version.

 Zoom is one of the prime examples of upselling their service as their app monetization!
-In 2020, Zoom’s revenue increased by 355% year-over-year, driven in part by the success of its up-selling strategy.
-Users can upgrade to a paid version of the app with more features, including longer meet times and the ability to host more participants.
+Users can upgrade to a paid version of the app with more features, including longer meeting times and the ability to host more participants.
+Zoom now generates over $4.5 billion in annual revenue, driven significantly by its effective freemium-to-paid conversion strategy.

 Gamification